rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 We always welcome new public mirrors.
 But they should be well maintained and hosted in a 24/7 datacenter like environment.
 Available bandwidth should be at least 100 MBit/s.
 If you are also allowing rsync you should have at least 500 MBit/s better 1 GBit/s.
 We prefer mirrors offering dualstack (IPv4 & IPv6).
 Please no dynamic DNS.
 If you are offering a mirror in a region that has only few mirrors yet of course we also accept slower speeds.

+Please do not submit mirrors which are hosted in a Anycast-CDN like Cloudflare etc. as this can lead to suboptimal performance with the selection of fastest mirror in dnf.

 Please note that we are not allowed to accept public mirrors in countries subject to US export regulations.
 You can find a list of those countries here: https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations

 Hard disk space requirements are around 100 GB at the moment but expect it to grow over time.
 400 GB space should be sufficient for the next years.